DavidLoftus/CTFWriteups/hacktrinity2020/box/pfsenseless_2/README.md

 > There was a new sample firmware on the CD, although the upgrade tool was the
 > same.
 You can find the debugger at `192.168.148.2:23` and the router (when
 > booted) at `192.168.148.1`.

+I didn't actually get this one unfortunately, ):